 Bulgaria is a Hague Convention Country.
-Bulgaria’s Central Authority that is responsible for all intercountry adoption matters is the Ministry of Justice.
+We work with the Central Authority in Bulgaria that is responsible for all intercountry adoption matters, the Ministry of Justice.
 Spence-Chapin’s foreign supervised provider in Bulgaria is ANIDO.

 Gender: Male and Female